jonchang/fishtreeoflife.org/rabosky-et-al-2018-update.md

 ## Updated text

-Based on these new ATA phylogenies, we can make the following changes to the text of Rabosky et al. 2018[^Rabosky2018]:
+Based on these new ATA phylogenies, the text of Rabosky et al. 2018[^Rabosky2018] can be revised in the following places:

 In the third sentence of the fourth paragraph of the main text, we originally stated that λ<sub>DR</sub> rate for tropical assemblages was 0.11; with our revised estimate, this rate is 0.10.
 In the fourth sentence, we stated that the λ<sub>DR</sub> rates for shallow-water tropical and high-latitude assemblages were 0.11, and 0.22, respectively.
 With our revised estimate, these rates are 0.10 and 0.23.